 Delayed Free and Guided Object Recall (category-guided memory retention).

 If you wish to download a demonstration copy of the actual tests that can be taken with a mouse and does not take over the entire screen or collect data, you can do so for these countries and languages.

-If you wish to see the tests in English or Spanish for the USA, please go to US CANS-MCI Demonstration
+If you wish to see the tests in English or Spanish for the USA, use this link (download will commence) US CANS-MCI Demonstration

 If you wish to see a beta version of the tests for Canada (English and French), please go to CANS-MCI_Canada_Demo

 If you wish to see the Spanish version for Argentina, please go to CANS-MCI_Demonstración

 If you wish to see the English version for the UK, please go to CANS-MCI_UK_Demonstration